buildbuddy-io/buildbuddy/website/blog/buck2.md

             = more info about errors; 3 = more info about everything [default: 1]
 ```

-The build progress library was custom-made for Buck2 and could sort and color-code slower actions.
+The build progress library was custom-made for Buck2 and can sort and color-code slower actions.
 Here is a quick sped up demo:

 ![](../static/img/blog/buck2-success.gif)